KevinBlue18/pipx/docs/comparisons.md

 * pipx works with Python homebrew installations while pipsi does not (at least on my machine)
 * pipx defaults to less verbose output
 * pipx allows you to see each command it runs by passing the --verbose flag
-* pipx prints emojies 😀
+* pipx prints emojis 😀

 Example interaction:
 None.
 Either one or the other should be used.
 These tools compete for a similar workflow.